aknibircse/dockge-forked-repo/README.md

 ## FAQ

-#### "Dockge"?
+#### "Rackge"?

-"Dockge" is a coinage word which is created by myself.
+"Rackge" is a coinage word which is created by myself.
 I originally hoped it sounds like `Dodge`, but apparently many people called it `Dockage`, it is also acceptable.

 The naming idea came from Twitch emotes like `sadge`, `bedge` or `wokege`.
 They all end in `-ge`.

 #### Can I manage a single container without `compose.yaml`?

-The main objective of Dockge is to try to use the docker `compose.yaml` for everything.
+The main objective of Rackge is to try to use the docker `compose.yaml` for everything.
 If you want to manage a single container, you can just use Portainer or Docker CLI.

 #### Can I manage existing stacks?